bachelor-2014/report/v2/experiment_interaction.md

 features, calling component actions and listening for events.
 Rucola exists as a sub folder in the main C++ code, where it functions as a black box.
-The interaction between Rucola is compiling a string with code into instruction and being able to invoke events for more instructions.We use Flex \cite{flex} as lexer and Bison as parse \cite{bison}.
+The interaction between Rucola is compiling a string with code into instruction and being able to invoke events for more instructions.We use Flex [@flex] as lexer and Bison as parse [@bison].
 Rucola takes a string creates an AST and compiles that into instruction code.

 <!-- Basic features -->